jeperes/UFOs/README.md

 # Summary:

-One drawback in the website is the search parameter, before do your search you have to check the table and see which parameter is available to search.
+One drawback in the website is the search parameter, before do your search you have to go through the table to find the parameter desired.
 A dropdown list would be ideal so the users would see what cities are available to search, for exemple.